 This layered bar has a chocolate brownie base, a layer of sweet coconut, a white chocolate topping, and plenty of Peeps and sprinkles.
-Whether making for Easter or just a spring celebration, these Peeps bars are sure to delight!
+Whether you're making them for Easter or just a spring celebration, these Peeps brownie bars are sure to delight!

 Side note: Can we talk about the time I literally melted Peeps in a saucepan and made syrup for my ice cream?
 Those poor Peeps.

 Yeah, if you're a Peeps hater, you can easily make these brownie coconut bars without adding the adorable little bunny on top.
 But first, I'm gonna need you to explain your Peeps hostility to me.
 Maybe this can be the year we make amends and all just get along? #PeepsOnEarth, y'all.

 These Peeps brownie bars involve three layers, but all are SUPER easy to make.
 The first is just a basic chocolate brownie that gets baked in the oven as brownies do.
 The second is simply shredded coconut mixed with condensed milk and layered over the brownie.
 It needs to chill in the fridge for a bit.

 And then the third is melted white chocolate tinted with a little food coloring if you'd like.
 Once you pour the melted chocolate on, you pop on the Peeps and sprinkle on the sprinkles and let the chocolate harden.

 Then you slice the bars up, using the Peeps as guidelines and dig in.
 This is the perfect size layered bar for me...
 It's substantial, but not so huge that it's difficult to eat.
 I mean, aside from the added height from the Peep.

 I'm a huge coconut fan and believe we've discussed my love for Mounds bars in the past.
 These Peeps Brownies remind me a little bit of a Mounds bar, but even better since there's brownie involved.